Why Replace the Human Element?

 Technicians may likely board for inspections during port stay or when emergencies happen.

 For economic reasons, our government considers seamen as modern heroes in today’s age.
-But I guess these heroes are in need of saving.
+But I guess these heroes are in need of saving as technology once gain threatens our jobs.

 May the winds be on your favor.